nat-pierce/whats-your-list/README.md

 ### To run locally
 # Make sure instructions already followed here: https://firebase.google.com/docs/rules/emulator-setup, then run:
-`firebase emulators:start` in one Terminal window (viewable at localhost:4000), and `npm start` in another Terminal window
+`npm run emulators` in one Terminal window (viewable at localhost:4000), and `npm start` in another Terminal window

 ### To deploy a production build to localhost